 If you’re looking for headphones that will cut the world out and keep the music in, then this Bose QuietComfort 45 review is the right place to be because these are some of the best noise-cancelling headphones out there right now.

 We've been waiting a long time for these headphones.
-They're replacing the Bose QuietComfort 35 II (otherwise known as Bose QC35 II) which were released way back in 2017, and luckily, the Bose QuietComfort 45 didn’t disappoint.
+They're replacing the Bose QuietComfort 35 II (otherwise known as Bose QC35 II) which were released way back in 2017, and happily, the Bose QuietComfort 45 didn’t disappoint – they're up there with the best Bose headphones the company has ever released.

 Keeping things simple and comfortable, the Bose QuietComfort 45 block out most of the distractions around you and they’re some of the best wireless headphones you can buy in a more general sense as well.
 Bose has done it yet again, cementing itself as a top-tier audio brand that is very hard to beat.